Purdue-M2/AI-Face-FairnessBench/README.md

 If you would like to access the **demographic annotations** of AI-Face Dataset, please download and sign the [EULA](https://drive.google.com/file/d/1uiAuNHvYmn1kggVCaDmFbndESlGyMN-X/view?usp=sharing).
 Please upload the signed EULA to the [Google Form](https://forms.gle/Wci1hsZCz6Rgnvw57) and fill the required details.
 Once the form is approved, the annotations download link will be sent to you.
 If you have any questions, please send an email to lin1785@purdue.edu, hu968@purdue.edu

-**Note**: We can only provide the annotations for the Celeb-DF dataset, but not the images.
-You can download the images using the [link](https://github.com/yuezunli/celeb-deepfakeforensics).
 ## 1. Installation

 You can run the following script to configure the necessary environment: